Eidolon123/Notes/digital_garden/Hacking/WriteUps/TryHackMe/wonderland.md

 ![[walrus_random.png]]

-We can create our own random.py that the file will read first before the one in `/var/lib/` that spawns us a shell as user rabbit.
+We can create our own random.py that the file will read first before the one in `/var/lib/` that throws us a shell we have to catch with a listener as user rabbit.

 ### Create random.py to throw shell as rabbit to listener.